 The percentage of Title IV aid earned is calculated as follows: The number of clock hours the student was scheduled to complete in the payment period or period of enrollment, as of the date of withdrawal, divided by the total number of clock hours in the same payment period or period of enrollment; percent of the payment period or enrollment period completed is the percentage of Title IV funds earned by the student.
 The Return of Title IV Policy applies to students who withdraw on or before the 60% point in the payment period or period of enrollment.
-Withdrawal after this date will not result in any adjustment to the student financial aid.
-Once a student has completed more than 60% of the payment period or period of enrollment, the student has earned 100% of their Title IV aid for the payment period or period of enrollment.
+Withdrawal after this date will not result in any adjustment to the student's financial aid.
+Once a student has completed more than 60% of the payment period or period of enrollment.
 Example: A student dropped in the first payment period which consisted of a total of 450 clock hours.
 At the date which the student dropped they had been scheduled for 150 hours out of the 450 hours in the payment period (150 scheduled/450 total = 0.30).
 The student has earned 30% of the Title IV Aid.